Jamie Redknapp: Southampton

-The 31-year-old joined Southampton's fight against relegation on a free transfer and made his debut on 5 January 2005 in the 3–3 league draw with Fulham at St Mary's.
+Redknapp joined Southampton's fight against relegation on a free transfer and made his debut on 5 January 2005 in a 3–3 league draw with Fulham at St Mary's.
 Redknapp's only goal for the club came three days later in the 3–1 FA Cup 3rd round victory over Northampton Town at Sixfields Stadium.

 Redknapp was rarely fully fit during his brief spell at the Saints and was not able to prevent them from being relegated to the Championship after 27 successive seasons of top flight football.

-At the end of the season, on 19 June 2005, the 31-year-old Redknapp decided to retire from the game due to his constant injury problems and on the advice of his medical specialists.
+At the end of the season, on 19 June 2005, Redknapp decided to retire from the game at the age of 31, due to his constant injury problems and on the advice of his medical specialists.

 International career

 England manager Terry Venables gave Redknapp his international debut on 6 September 1995 in the 0–0 international friendly with Colombia at Wembley.
 The game is probably best remembered for his mishit cross that produced René Higuita's famous 'scorpion kick'.
 It ranked 94th in Channel 4's 100 Greatest Sporting Moments in 2002.

 Redknapp was capped 17 times for England but played just 39 minutes at a major tournament, which was during the Euro 96 campaign when he appeared as a substitute against Scotland in the group stage.
 Rob Smyth later wrote in The Guardian that Redknapp's "slick passing greased some slow-moving wheels".
 Injury ruled him out of contention for both the 1998 FIFA World Cup and UEFA Euro 2000.

 His only international goal came on 10 October 1999 in the 2–1 friendly victory against Belgium at the Stadium of Light, Sunderland.